This article covers:

 What Are Ohio's Leave Laws?

-- Family and Medical Leave: Under the federal Family and Medical Leave Act, employees in Ohio can take up to 12 weeks of unpaid leave to recover from illness or care for a family member in a similar situation.
+- Family and Medical Leave: Under the federal Family and Medical Leave Act (FMLA), employees in Ohio can take up to 12 weeks of unpaid leave to recover from illness or care for a family member in a similar situation.
 FMLA leave can also be used to bond with a child after childbirth or for the adoption or foster care placement of a child.
 To qualify for FMLA leave, an employer must have worked for an employer for at least 12 months for at least 1,250 hours.

 - Jury Duty Leave: Employers in Ohio are prohibited from threatening, retaliating, or discharging an employee who takes leave to attend jury duty.
-Employees can also not be forced to use their annual, vacation or sick leave for attending jury service.
+Employees can also not be forced to use their annual, vacation, or sick leave for attending jury service.
 Jury duty leave in Ohio is not paid.
 However, employees are required to provide advance notice before taking leave.

 What Public Holidays Are Observed in Ohio?